mehmetalikaya-hub/PortfolioProject/README.md

 # PortfolioProjects with SQL and Python
-<p>Link may could help you to understand which resource I inspired : https://www.youtube.com/watch?v=qfyynHBFOsM&ab_channel=AlexTheAnalyst</p>
+<p> I inspired and followed this youtube channel of Alex The Data Analyst : https://www.youtube.com/watch?v=qfyynHBFOsM&ab_channel=AlexTheAnalyst</p>

 In this portfolio project I will be preparing different analysis.